December 20, 2022

 You don’t have to create it as a daily reminder.
 Feel free to adapt it to your capabilities (e.g. only on weekdays, every 2nd day, etc.).

 #4.
-1,5 hours per day (on weekends) when my kids are taking a nap
+1,5 hours per day (on weekends) when my kids were taking a nap

-Another window when I try to make use of free time is nap time of my kids.
+Another window when I tried to make use of free time is nap time for my kids.
 Once I see the opportunity to spend more than 30 minutes on something, I try to use it.
 And the content I consume depends on how much time I have:

 - 30 minutes – read a blog post or a bit of a book